mia-platform/documentation/docs/console/design-your-projects/custom-resources/use-cases.md

 sidebar_label: Use Cases
 ---

-The following examples showcase how users can leverage **Custom Resources** in different scenarios.
+The following examples showcase how users can leverage **Infrastructure Resources** in different scenarios.

 :::tip
-Find out all there is to know about Custom Resources in the [dedicated section](/console/design-your-projects/custom-resources/custom-resources.md).
+Find out all there is to know about Infrastructure Resources in the [dedicated section](/console/design-your-projects/custom-resources/custom-resources.md).
 :::

-## Template-based Custom Resources
+## Template-based Infrastructure Resources

 ### AWS Lambda

 AWS Lambda functions can be managed in different ways, depending on the user’s needs.
-One option allows users to create a Kubernetes custom resource for Lambda directly from the Marketplace.
+One option allows users to create a Custom Kubernetes Resource for Lambda directly from the Marketplace.
 The Lambda function is managed by an operator within the Kubernetes cluster, and users can write the Lambda code directly from the Console.

-Another option is for the user to create a custom resource from the Marketplace that generates a code repository for the Lambda function.
+Another option is for the user to create an Infrastructure Resource from the Marketplace that generates a code repository for the Lambda function.
 In this case, users can develop the Lambda code separately and then package it into a Docker image.

 A third approach is to manage AWS Lambda functions via CloudFormation.
 This method is ideal for users who prefer working with AWS-native tools and infrastructure-as-code patterns.

 These three options provide different levels of flexibility for users who require integration with AWS infrastructure.

-Here is an example of a template-based Custom Resource that creates a Lambda function:
+Here is an example of a template-based Infrastructure Resource that creates a Lambda function:

 :::tip
 This CR features code directly within the configuration; in real-world scenario you might want the lambda codebase